+However, despite overall improvements, if the model becomes deadlocked in certain challenging checkpoints and thereby blocks subsequent progress, comprehensive experimental analysis can become difficult.
+Thus, we also experimented with hint-guided setting; if the model is stuck for 30 steps or more, a guideline message for the next checkpoint is provided to the model.
+More details on hint-guided experiment are in Appendix~\ref{sec:hint}.

-\textbf{2.
-High-performing models show a drastic increase in all metrics, achieving objectives with fewer hints and within fewer turns.} When hints are provided to stuck agents (\exphint), there is a significant increase in success rate and goal completion across all models.
-Notably, Claude-3.5-Sonnet and GPT-4o escaped rooms using less than half the average number of steps compared to other models, making them much more efficient at path optimization, which leads to the greatest improvement, especially in SPL, among all metrics.
-Also, smaller models still improve substantially with hints, but rely on them more frequently, as shown by higher HCR.
+A comparison of performance between scores from \modelname of Table~\ref{tab:baseline_to_ours} and Table~\ref{tab:main_hint} shows that after hints are allowed, all models demonstrated a significant increase in success rate and goal completion.
+Notably, \claude~and \gpt~escaped rooms using fewer than half the steps compared to before receiving hints, leading to the greatest improvement, especially in SPL, which captures performance and efficiency together.
+Also, smaller models still improve substantially with hints, but rely on hints more frequently, as shown by higher HCR.

-\textbf{3.
-High-performing models demonstrate accelerated goal completion rates in later stages compared to early stages.} Figure~\ref{fig:gcgraph} illustrates the progression of GC in Table~\ref{tab:main} across all rooms during the first 100 steps.
-Notably, while Claude-3.5-Sonnet performs best overall, it exhibits a distinctly accelerated trajectory after approximately 30-40 steps.
-This acceleration indicates that strong models better manage accumulated room-state changes, effectively leveraging previous observations to make strategic and efficient decisions later in the trajectory.

-Additionally, models exhibiting rapid progress (Claude-3.5-Sonnet and GPT-4o) used fewer hints compared to other models (HCR of \exphint~in Table~\ref{tab:main}).
-This indicates that rapid progress by high-performing models does not stem from heavy reliance on hints; instead, they use hints selectively only to resolve specific obstacles and, once past these obstacles, accelerate progress by effectively leveraging information accumulated up to that point.